jtiosue/autolight/README.md

 - `python -m autolight autoschedule filename.py` to take a list of audio and video clips and generate a new `auto_filename.py` from it that is nicely compiled to the audio.
 You can then create the new video with `python -m autolight generate auto_filename.py`.
 - `python -m autolight autogenerate filename.py` simply runs `python -m autolight autoschedule filename.py && python -m autolight generate auto_filename.py`.

+For each of the commands (except for `parse` and `audioticks`), you can supply optional keyword arguments; e.g. `--volume 0 --resolution 720 --debug`.

 See `examples/` for how to format `filename.py`.